Large Language Models Help Humans Verify Truthfulness -- Except When They Are Convincingly Wrong: Experiment Results

-\textbf{Contrastive explanation does not achieve significantly better human accuracy than retrieval.} On examples where the non-contrastive explanation is correct, providing contrastive explanation achieves the human accuracy of $(0.73 \pm 0.15)$, lower than the accuracy in the retrieval condition $(0.79 \pm 0.15)$.
-On examples where the non-contrastive explanation is wrong, providing contrastive explanation achieves the human accuracy of $(0.56 \pm 0.24)$ as compared to the retrieval condition $(0.54 \pm 0.26)$, and the difference is not significant $(z=0.29, p=0.61)$.
-Therefore, we conclude that in both cases contrastive explanations do not achieve significantly better human accuracy than retrieval, despite the results that contrastive explanations can mitigate over-reliance as compared to non-contrastive explanations.
+\textbf{Contrastive explanation does not significantly improve human accuracy over retrieval.} On examples where the non-contrastive explanation is correct, human accuracy with contrastive explanation is $0.73 \pm 0.15$, lower than the accuracy in the retrieval condition $(0.79 \pm 0.15)$.
+On examples where the non-contrastive explanation is wrong, contrastive explanation has comparable human accuracy of $0.56 \pm 0.24$ compared to retrieval $(0.54 \pm 0.26)$, and the difference is not significant $(z=0.29, p=0.61)$.
+Therefore, in both cases, contrastive explanations do not significantly improve human accuracy over retrieval, despite the evidence that contrastive explanations can mitigate over-reliance compared to non-contrastive explanations.

-Apart from the above quantitative results, we also manually analyze the free-form responses of user decision rationales to understand how users leverage contrastive explanations to make decisions. \textbf{Users mostly base their judgment on the relative strength of the two sides of the explanations} (\textit{i.e.}, is the supporting or refuting explanation more convincing) ($41.8\%$).
-Example user rationales include: \textit{``The refutation seems more logically sound.''} and \textit{``The support explanation seems like it's trying too hard to make the claim true, but the refute puts it more plain and simple and makes more sense.''} \textbf{Sometimes both sides converge on the same answer} ($26.9\%$) and users would just agree with that.
-For example, for the false claim \textit{``The only verified original sled prop from Citizen Kane was sold at a price of over a hundred thousand dollars.''}, users found that \textit{``Both sides acknowledge that there were more than 1 sled prop, therefore refuting the claim.''}, even though the ChatGPT supporting explanation said \textit{``The claim is true.''} In several cases, ChatGPT would simply say the claim is true even though we prompt it for a refuting explanation (and vice versa), giving users a clear cue that the model could not make a strong argument for the wrong side.
+Apart from the above quantitative results, we also manually analyze free-form responses of user's rationales to understand how users decide with contrastive explanations. \textbf{Users mostly base their judgment on the relative strength of the two sides of the explanations} (\textit{i.e.}, is the supporting or refuting explanation more convincing) ($41.8\%$).
+Example user rationales include: \textit{``The refutation seems more logically sound.''} and \textit{``The support explanation seems like it's trying too hard to make the claim true, but the refute puts it more plain and simple and makes more sense.''} \textbf{Sometimes both sides converge on the same answer} ($26.9\%$) and users would just adopt the consensus.
+For example, for the false claim \textit{``The only verified original sled prop from Citizen Kane was sold at a price of over a hundred thousand dollars.''}, users report \textit{``Both sides acknowledge that there were more than 1 sled prop, therefore refuting the claim.''}, even though the ChatGPT supporting explanation said \textit{``The claim is true.''} In several cases, ChatGPT would simply say the claim is true even though we prompt it for a refuting explanation (and vice versa), giving users a clear cue that the model could not make a strong argument for the wrong side.

-\section{Research Question 3: Are complementary benefits in presenting both natural language explanations and retrieved passages?}
+\subsection{RQ3: Are there complementary benefits in presenting both natural language explanations and retrieved passages?}